 Cost of Ownership

 Ford has pulled out all the stops to make the latest Kuga more economical than before.
-Obviously, the ultimate option in this regard is the plug-in hybrid 2.5 Duratec petrol PHEV version, which records an official WLTP fuel figure of 201.8mpg and an WLTP-rated CO2 reading of 32g/km.
-As you might expect, the 2.5 Duratec HEV self-charging petrol Hybrid model is also pretty frugal.
-And the 2.0 EcoBlue 150PS mHEV diesel variant is more frugal than most direct rivals, managing WLTP figures of up to 56.5mpg and 132g/km.
+Obviously, the ultimate option in this regard is the plug-in hybrid 2.5 Duratec petrol PHEV version, which records an official WLTP fuel figure of up to 282.5mpg and an WLTP-rated CO2 reading of up to 23g/km.
+As you might expect, the 2.5 Duratec HEV self-charging petrol Hybrid model is also pretty frugal (51.4mpg and 125g/km).
+And the 2.0 EcoBlue 150PS mHEV diesel variant we tried is more frugal than most direct rivals, managing WLTP figures of up to 57.6mpg and up to 128g/km.

-The conventional 1.5 EcoBlue 120PS diesel is next up, managing up to 55.4mpg (WLTP) and up to 134g/km of WLTP-rated CO2.
-Less impressive is the 1.5 EcoBoost petrol 120PS unit, which manages up to 42.2mpg on the WLTP combined cycle and 152g/km of CO2.
-The 1.5 EcoBoost petrol 150PS unit manages up to 42.8mpg on the WLTP combined cycle and 151g/km of CO2.
+The conventional 1.5 EcoBlue 120PS diesel is next up, managing up to 60.1mpg (WLTP) and up to 124g/km of WLTP-rated CO2.
+Less impressive is the 1.5 EcoBoost petrol 150PS unit, which manages bests of up to 42.8mpg on the WLTP combined cycle and 149g/km of CO2.

 As for other stuff you'll need to know, well these days, the three year/60,000 mile Ford warranty looks pretty unremarkable, but in the first year, you do get unlimited mileage UK and European roadside cover and unlimited paint cover.
 There's also a 12 year unlimited mileage perforation warranty.
 There's also the 'Ford Service App' that you can download to your phone for free.
 It lets you locate your nearest dealer to make maintenance bookings, plus as a bonus, the app can help you find petrol stations and even has a 'Park Me' feature that remembers where you left the car, to save hunting for it in busy multi-storeys.